Nash-254/ACE-Insight/README.md

 - **SSA**: Sub-Saharan Africa
 - **GDP**: Gross Domestic Product
 - **DALYs**: Disability-Adjusted Life Year (Years lost & Years lived with illness or disabilty).
-- **AOR**: Adjusted Odds Ratio; shows the odds of the occurence of an event while accounting for other factors.
+- **aOR**: Adjusted Odds Ratio; shows the odds of the occurence of an event while accounting for other factors.
 Lower is better.
 - **CI**: Confidence Interval; A range where the true answer likely is, usually at 95%.
 A narrower gap means more precision.